CumulusNetworks/docs/content/version/cumulus-linux-37/System-Configuration/Configuring-switchd.md

 {{%notice note%}}

-You can get some of this information by running `cl-resource-query`;
+You can show some of this information by running `cl-resource-query`.
+In Cumulus Linux 3.7.11 and later, you can run the NCLU command equivalent: `net show system asic`.
-though you cannot update the `switchd` configuration with it.

 {{%/notice%}}